Skin Cancer Facts

 Melanoma is a form of cancer that begins in the melanocytes cells, which make melanin, the pigment that determines our natural skin color.
 Melanoma is much more serious than basal and squamous cell carcinomas.
 It can spread quickly to other organs and causes 75 percent of skin cancer deaths in the United States.

-Melanomas usually develop on or around an existing mole.
+Melanomas can develop from an existing mole or can arise in otherwise normal skin.
 Since the cells usually continue to make melanin, melanoma tumors are often brown or black.
 Common places for melanoma to occur are on men’s trunks and women’s lower legs, but they can occur elsewhere, such as in the eye (ocular or intraocular melanomas).
 Rarely, melanoma shows up in the meniges (the membrane that covers the brain and the spinal marrow), the digestive tract, lymph nodes, or other areas where melanocytes are found.

 In the first stage, melanoma begins as “melanoma in situ,” meaning it doesn’t grow much beyond the epidermis.
 If it is not removed when it is thin, the melanoma can penetrate deeply into the dermis and may spread throughout the body.